nbdt-journal/automatic-reviewer-assignment/README.md

 ### Setup:

     Preferably use a virtual environment, which can be done through venv or miniconda.
-    Install the requirements:
+Following this, install the requirements.

     By venv:
     python3 -m venv venv
     source venv/bin/activate
+    pip install -r requirements.txt

     By conda:
     conda create -n <env_name> python=3.10 # specify environment name and python version